david-dorf/pyppet_models/README.md

 ### pixi
 - Install pixi: https://pixi.sh/latest/#installation
-- Clone this repository, `cd` into it, and run `pixi run move_franka` (or any other example in this repository)
+- Clone this repository, `cd` into it
+- Run `pixi run visualize_franka` to visualize the Franka model in Rerun
+- Run `pixi run urdf_franka` to convert the model from pyppet to URDF and visualize it in yourdfpy

 ### pip
-- `pip install pyppet-models pyppet`
+- `pip install pyppet-models pyppet[viz]`
-- NOTE: The path definition at the end of the Franka model relies on Pixi, but you can edit the path handling to suit your needs https://github.com/david-dorf/pyppet_models/blob/main/pyppet_models/franka_research_3/model.py